Plants and the

 ● In one year an acre of mature trees can provide enough oxygen for 18 people.

 The process by which plants convert light energy into chemical energy is called photosynthesis.
 Water and carbon dioxide are turned into oxygen and glucose during photosynthesis.
 The glucose produced is either stored in the form of starch or used for respiration.
 The oxygen is released into the air as a by-product.
 Green plants are the most crucial components of the food chain.
-Every other animal either directly or indirectly rely on them for food.
+Every animal either directly or indirectly rely on them for food.

 Numerous organisms rely on various forms of vegetation as their primary source of shelter and safety.
 On a grander scale, such as in tropical forests, plants can affect rainfall patterns.
 Green plants moderate surface temperatures by providing a form of natural cooling when they prevent the sun's heating effect.